What Is Invoice Discounting?

 One of the very best invoice discounting companies is the alternative lender Fundbox.
 Fundbox offers invoice discounting based on data from an applicant’s accounting software.
 As a result, they’re able to provide borrowers with a credit decision in as little as three minutes.

-Fundbox is able to offer invoice financing of up to 100% of your outstanding invoice value—offering you anywhere from $1,000 all the way up to $100,000.
+- Amounts: Fundbox can offer invoice financing of up to 100% of your outstanding invoice value—offering you anywhere from $1,000 all the way up to $100,000.

-Fundbox can offer some of the longest invoice discounting terms on the market.
-Though they might not seem so lengthy, Fundbox’s three- or six-month repayment terms are actually remarkably long for invoice discounting terms.
+- Terms: Fundbox can offer some of the longest invoice discounting terms on the market.
+Though they might not seem so lengthy, Fundbox’s three- or six-month repayment terms are remarkably long for invoice discounting terms.

 Unlike most other business lenders, Fundbox won’t require a minimum personal credit score or a minimum annual revenue.